Resources and Opportunities

 Given the 12 to 18-month timeframe, the use of secondary data sources is encouraged.
 However, research projects that require limited primary data collection will be considered.

-Applications have now closed.
+Applications for the first round of the program have now closed.

 Where an appropriate mentor-mentee match of eligible applicants is identified, the pair will be requested to work together to develop a brief research proposal and work plan for the Fellowship within 4-6 weeks of being paired.

-• The draft proposal is expected to include:
+• The draft proposal includes:

 • Clear research question